Health Benefits of Tea for PCOS

 The health benefits of PCOS tea are so important for PCOS sufferers.
 PCOS teas may be helpful in relieving common symptoms alongside lifestyle changes such as healthy eating, exercise and PCOS supplements.

-PCOS is associated with obesity and overweight in up to 70% of cases.
-There may be a small role for tea in weight loss.
+PCOS is associated with obesity in up to 70% of cases.
+Some studies show that there may be a small role for tea in weight loss.
 Green tea was examined for its effect on weight loss in PCOS in this double-blind, randomized controlled 12-week study.
 Compared to the control group that did not lose weight, the green tea group lost 5% of their body weight by taking 500 mg capsules twice a day.

 Act as antioxidants